Jabulani-N/holbertonschool-back-end/api/README.md

 ### Potential Pitfall

-be sure to hte json file wants the boolean of `completed`, not the string. this differs from the content task0 prints.
+The json file wants the boolean of `completed`, not the string.
+This differs from the content task0 prints.